IsaacJCarnes/MazeGen/README.md

 ## Contributors

-Adriana - Landing page index.html -style.css of the landing page -fade in of the character using uikit -shaken of the character uikit -readme.md
+Adriana - Landing page index.html -style.css of the landing page -fade in of the character using uikit -shaken of the character usuing uikit -readme.md